Interview answer drill

 HighIntermediateJavascript

-A strong interview answer: eval turns data into code, which expands attack surface, reduces predictability, and makes optimization/debugging harder.
+A strong interview answer is simple: eval turns data into code, so it expands attack surface and reduces predictability.

 JAVASCRIPT